Every Decision Needs Promoting

 The most common failure mode for a good decision is not opposition.
 It is silence.

 Why does a good decision made in a leadership team sometimes never happen?
-Why would it disappear when no argument was made?
+Why would it quietly disappear when no argument was ever made against it?

-Often, this points to a buy-in problem, but not in the usual sense.
-The people in the room agreed.
-The problem is what happens after the room.
-A decision of any consequence has to travel: down through the teams who will execute it, laterally across the functions whose work it touches and upward to the leaders whose support or resources it depends on.
+Often this points to a buy-in problem, but not in the usual sense.
+The people in the room agreed, so the real difficulty is not the decision itself but what happens once everyone leaves the room.
+A decision of any consequence has to travel, down through the teams who will execute it, laterally across the functions whose work it touches and upward to the leaders whose support or resources it depends on.
 That travel does not happen by itself.
-Someone has to push the idea, talk it up across multiple conversations, reframe it as it meets different audiences and even defend it where it gets challenged.
-Without that work, a decision and the work behind it can become invisible.
+Someone has to promote the idea, talk it up across many conversations, reframe it as it meets different audiences and defend it where it gets challenged.
+Without that work, even a sound decision loses momentum, and the effort behind it never finds its legs.

 Leadership, extraversion and idea champions

 TMP norm data offers an important nuance here.
-Leaders show a stronger preference for Extraversion on the Relationships measure than the broader workforce (TMS Standardisation Norms, 2023 and 2025).
-This pattern is consistent with longstanding organisational psychology research on personality and leadership emergence and with more recent work on how voice and championing operate in modern organisations [1].
+Leaders tend to show a stronger preference for Extraversion than the broader workforce (TMS Standardisation Norms 2025), a pattern consistent with longstanding research on personality and leadership, as well as more recent work on how voice and championing operate in modern organisations [1].
+But Promoting draws on more than outward energy.
+At its heart it is the work of extroverting the why, taking the bigger picture behind a decision and carrying it outward with enough conviction to build genuine enthusiasm.
+Extraversion supplies the voltage, and Promoting is what aims that energy at the idea itself.

 Ideas have to be embraced

-The principle the TMP makes operational is this, ideas have to be embraced, discussed and pushed with enthusiasm.
-It is the mechanism by which the decision travels.
-Memos, slide decks, various documents convey momentum more poorly than conversation.
+The principle the TMP makes operational is a simple one.
+Ideas have to be embraced, discussed and promoted with energy, because that is the mechanism by which a decision travels.
+A memo or a slide deck can record a decision, but artefacts alone rarely carry one.
+Momentum moves through people and through conversation.

-McKinsey’s continuing research on transformation success has reached the same finding from a different angle.
-The difference between transformations that take hold and those that stall is rarely the quality of the strategy.
-It is the depth and persistence of internal championing across informal networks: down to the teams who must execute, laterally to the functions whose support is required and upward to the leaders whose backing must be renewed [2].
-The transformations that succeed are the ones where someone, every day, is somewhere in the system talking about the idea.
+This is reinforced in McKinsey’s transformation research, which reaches the same conclusion from a different angle.
+What separates the transformations that take hold from those that stall is rarely the quality of the strategy.
+It is the depth and persistence of internal championing across the organisation’s informal networks, renewed in the teams who execute, the functions whose support is needed and the leaders whose backing has to be won again and again [2].
+Put in TMP terms, this is sustained Promoting work, someone, somewhere in the system, keeping the idea alive in conversation every day.

 The capability worth building

 Decisions do not fail at buy-in because the room was unconvinced.
 They fail because the room was the only place the decision was ever discussed.
-The capability worth building is the recognition that an idea is only as durable as the energy invested in carrying it into the network around it.
+The capability worth building is a simple recognition, that an idea is only as durable as the energy invested in carrying it into the network around it.

 Find out more about TMP

 The Team Management Profile is the foundational TMS instrument and the most useful starting point for the work described here.
-It maps the role preferences across a leadership team, surfaces where the Explorer-Promoter role is over- or under-represented and gives leaders a shared language for the work of carrying decisions through the organisation.
-Talk to TMS about running a TMP workshop across your leadership team or working with a certified TMS practitioner.
-It is the obvious starting point for building the capability this article describes.
+It maps the work preferences across a leadership team, shows where Promoting sits among them, strongly represented or barely present, and gives leaders a shared language for the work of carrying decisions through the organisation.
+Talk to TMS about running a TMP workshop with your leadership team, or about working with a certified TMS practitioner.
+It is the natural place to start building the capability this article describes.

 References